spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/feature-walkthroughs.md

 ## Catalog

-The [Catalog](/docs/scos/dev/feature-walkthroughs/{{page.version}}/catalog-feature-walkthrough.html) feature lets you build and organize products to meet your and your customer’s demands, primarily to make sure everyone can quickly find what they are looking for.
+The [Catalog](/docs/scos/dev/feature-walkthroughs/{{page.version}}/catalog-feature-walkthrough.html) feature lets you build and organize products to meet your and your customer's demands, primarily to make sure everyone can quickly find what they are looking for.

 ## Category Management